An optimal control problem for the continuity equation arising in smart charging: Abstract

 \section{Abstract}

-We consider a constrained optimal control of an advection-reaction partial differential equation (PDE).
-We prove the existence of a minimizer and we characterize the solution as the weak solution of a system of two coupled PDEs.
-This system is composed of a Fokker-Planck equation and of a Hamilton-Jacobi equation, similarly to systems obtained in Mean Field Games (MFG).
-We provide regularity results of the solutions.
+This paper is focused on the mathematical modeling and solution of the optimal charging of a large population of identical plug-in electric vehicles (PEVs) with mixed state variables (continuous and discrete).
+A mean field assumption is formulated to describe the evolution interaction of the PEVs population.
+The optimal control of the resulting continuity equation of the mixed system under state constraints is investigated.
+We prove the existence of a minimizer.
+We then characterize the solution as the weak solution of a system of two coupled PDEs: a continuity equation and of a Hamilton-Jacobi equation.
+We provide regularity results of the optimal feedback control.